dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==

+Version 2.4.4
+ * Removed the plugin slug from tgmpa function which doesn't exist

 Version 2.4.3
  * Fixed rtl css at mobile device
  * Fixed the function about excerpt value at archive page